ML-Powered CTI + KEV Hunter

 Use playbooks and reports to decide what deserves hunting.

-Before a hunt exists, analysts can compare CTI against playbooks, program metrics, Sigma and YARA coverage, exposure, telemetry readiness, and recent operational history.
+Before a hunt exists, analysts can compare CTI against playbooks, program metrics, Sigma and YARA coverage, KEV scan findings, exposure, telemetry readiness, and recent operational history.
 This keeps automation accountable to the team's actual detection goals instead of turning every feed item into work.

 Reporting and Coverage